Glenvista

 Glenvista is a suburb in the south of Johannesburg, South Africa.
 It is located in Region F of the City of Johannesburg Metropolitan Municipality.

 It has a large Portuguese community and a distinctly cosmopolitan character.

 Alberton is located 5 kilometres to the East of Glenvista.

-Flora and fauna
+Scenery

-Glenvista is beautifully picturesque, peaceful and is surrounded by natural thorn bushes and veld.
-The area can be noted for its wildlife, which include meerkats and guinea fowl which still run wild.
-There are also various families of dassies in the area, continuously breeding and expanding, which live in the bushy and rocky surrounding veld.
-This poses a threat to motorists.
-Owls have also been sighted in the area.
+Glenvista is beautifully picturesque and is surrounded by palm trees and mountains. and features a prestigious golf course overlooking the lavish mansions up on the hills of Glenvista, It is an affluent and peaceful neighborhood that is home to a diverse community.